opentelekomcloud/docs/cce/user-guide/granting-namespace-level-permissions-(kubernetes-rbac-authorization).md

 ## Configuration<a name="section188449192496"></a>

--   You need a public cloud account that has created one or more user groups and IAM users.
+-   You need a cloud account that has created one or more user groups and IAM users.
 -   By way of example, both a user group and a user are granted permissions to access namespaced resources.
 You have the choice to grant permissions to either users or user groups.
 -   The process flow is used only to add namespace permissions policies for users or user groups who never have such policies.
 To edit permissions policies of users or user groups, click  **Edit**  on the  **Permissions Management**  \>  **Namespace-Level Permissions**  page.
 -   If multiple permissions are granted to a user or user group, all of these permissions will take effect at the same time.
 The permissions granted to a user group are applicable to all users in the user group.